Myokymia

 Medication Summary

 Phenytoin and carbamazepine have been proven to be effective in treating patients with generalized myokymia, specifically patients with continuous muscle fiber activity described by Isaacs syndrome.
 High therapeutic drug levels usually are required to reach satisfactory control of symptoms.
 EMG can objectively document the disappearance of myokymic discharges.
+In some cases, combining anticonvulsants with immunotherapies, such as plasma exchange and high-dose steroids, has yielded improved symptom control.[14]

 Other newer-generation anticonvulsant medications with mechanisms of action modulating sodium and potassium channels can also be tried with caution.
 Monitoring of potential adverse effects of phenytoin and carbamazepine and precautions for these drugs are no different from when they are used to treat epilepsy.
 Medications such as benzodiazepines have been tried with no consistent benefit.